MonsterGirl’s 150 Days of Classic Horror #102 The Masque of the Red Death 1964

 She went on to star in John Gilling’s turn-of-the-century old dark house mystery Shadow of the Cat (1961)

-Some of the outstanding pictures that put her upon the thrown as the reigning Queen of those splendid years of Gothic horror are Dracula: Prince of Darkness 1966, Rasputin the Mad Monk 1966 with Christopher Lee, and The Gorgon 1964 with Peter Cushing.
+Some of the outstanding pictures that put her upon the throne as the reigning Queen of those splendid years of Gothic horror are Dracula: Prince of Darkness 1966, Rasputin the Mad Monk 1966 with Christopher Lee, and The Gorgon 1964 with Peter Cushing.
 The monstrous Gorgon is portrayed by Prudence Hyman.

 “She really was Hammer’s number one leading lady and the Technicolor queen of Hammer.

-"On-screen she could be quietly evil.
-She goes from statuesque beauty to just animalistic wildness"¦ She adored Christopher Lee and Peter Cushing and loved working with them, that was very dear to her."-Agent, Thomas Bowington
+“On-screen, she could be quietly evil.
+She goes from statuesque beauty to just animalistic wildness.”
+She adored Christopher Lee and Peter Cushing and loved working with them; that was very dear to her.”-Agent, Thomas Bowington

-What truly established Barbara Shelley's esteemed reputation as the First Lady of British Horror in the mid-1960s is her collaboration with Terence Fisher.
-Leaving behind the more exploitative persona of the luscious heroine with inviting bosoms Shelley portrayed the sympathetic character of Carla Hoffman in Fisher's mood piece The Gorgon.
+What truly established Barbara Shelley’s esteemed reputation as the First Lady of British Horror in the mid-1960s is her collaboration with Terence Fisher.
+Leaving behind the more exploitative persona of the luscious heroine with inviting bosoms, Shelley portrayed the sympathetic character of Carla Hoffman in Fisher’s mood piece The Gorgon.
 Carla is the assistant to Dr. Namaroff (Peter Cushing) and a tortured soul possessed by an ancient evil spirit with serpents for hair and the ability to turn whoever gazes upon her to stone, and Shelley conveys the bleakness of a woman who is held captive by her monstrous alter ego.

 Before Shelley turns into the blood-sucking bride of Dracula, she plays her first woman transformed into a monster in The Gorgon (1964).
-She told the studio "I wouldn't need any makeup"¦ just a green face and the headdress of real snakes." Shelley absolutely let down when she saw what the special effects department conjured up, “They came up with these terrible sorts of rubber snakes dancing around and it just looked awful.
+She told the studio “I wouldn’t need any makeup”¦ just a green face and the headdress of real snakes.” Shelley was absolutely let down when she saw what the special effects department conjured up, “They came up with these terrible sorts of rubber snakes dancing around, and it just looked awful.
 It wasn’t frightening at all.”
 She had said that it was “probably the biggest regret I’ve had in any film I ever made.”

-She was absolutely dejected when they chose to substitute Prudence Hyman in the part of the Gorgon, "They came up with these terrible sorts of rubber snakes dancing around, and it just looked awful.
-It wasn't frightening at all." She called it "probably the biggest regret I've had in any film I ever made" though she admired the look of the picture, noting that "every shot "¦ resembles a Rembrandt painting."
+She was absolutely dejected when they chose to substitute Prudence Hyman in the part of the Gorgon.
+“They came up with these terrible sorts of rubber snakes dancing around, and it just looked awful.
+It wasn’t frightening at all.” She called it “probably the biggest regret I’ve had in any film I ever made,” though she admired the look of the picture, noting that “every shot ” resembles a Rembrandt painting.”

 In Dracula: Prince of Darkness 1966, Christopher Lee resurrects the count from Horrors of Dracula 1958.
-Shelley plays Helen the heroine whom we empathize with as she is trapped by her circumstances, when her stubborn husband Alan (who dismisses Helen's panic), and his brother Charles, both refuse to leave the creepy unwelcoming Castle Dracula after stumbling onto the unattended mausoleum.
+Shelley plays Helen, the heroine whom we empathize with as she is trapped by her circumstances, when her stubborn husband Alan (who dismisses Helen’s panic), and his brother Charles, both refuse to leave the creepy, unwelcoming Castle Dracula after stumbling onto the unattended mausoleum.

 They want to stay and partake in a meal laid out for them, but Helen is justifiably spooked by its strange undercurrent.
-"Everything about this place is evil".
+“Everything about this place is evil.”

-Once Christopher Lee's resurrection, Helen goes through a diverging transformation from the archetypal repressed female to an unrestrained raptorial vampiress liberated from her proper English breeding, in high contrast to her tight up swung hair in a provincial hat, was now wide open with unwound flowing hair and unequivocal breastage.
-Shelley loved how distinct her character's trajectory was in Dracula: Prince of Darkness.
-From inhibited, startled gentlewoman to the monstrous feminine as one of Dracula's brides.
+Once Christopher Lee’s resurrection, Helen goes through a diverging transformation from the archetypal repressed female to an unrestrained raptorial vampiress liberated from her proper English breeding, in high contrast to her tightly swung hair in a provincial hat, which is now wide open with unwound flowing hair and unequivocal breastage.
+Shelley loved how distinct her character’s trajectory was in Dracula: Prince of Darkness, from inhibited, startled gentlewoman to the monstrous feminine as one of Dracula’s brides.
 When she appears at Karlsbad Castle, telling Suzan Farmer, “Nothing’s wrong” through hungry red lips and baring fangs.
-"Come sister, You don't need Charles"¦" she tempts, with inviting arms outstretched to the innocent Suzan Farmer as Diana.
-Shelley's virtuous woman who reveals to her Diana that she is now a vampire is lauded by Gilbey in The Guardian as having “traumatized and tantalized” viewers.
+“Come, sister, you don’t need Charles,” she tempts, with inviting arms outstretched to the innocent Suzan Farmer as Diana.
+Shelley’s virtuous woman, who reveals to her, Diana, that she is now a vampire, is lauded by Gilbey in The Guardian as having “traumatized and tantalized” viewers.

-Shelley's scream in Dracula is actually dubbed by fellow actress Suzan Farmer (Die Monster Die!
-1965 with Boris Karloff) who appeared with her in Dracula: Prince of Darkness and Rasputin The Mad Monk.
+Shelley’s scream in Dracula is actually dubbed by fellow actress Suzan Farmer (Die Monster Die!
+1965 with Boris Karloff), who appeared with her in Dracula: Prince of Darkness and Rasputin The Mad Monk.

-A terrifying scene perhaps inspiring Stephen King's Salem's Lot, has Helen tapping on the window in the middle of the night.
-"Please let me in," she pleads.
-"It's cold out here.
+A terrifying scene, perhaps inspiring by Stephen King’s Salem’s Lot, has Helen tapping on the window in the middle of the night.
+“Please let me in,” she pleads.
+“It’s cold out here.
 So cold.
-Everything's all right now."
+Everything’s all right now.”

-She was delighted by one of her most potent scenes -when she contends with her adversaries – monks who lie her on a table and hammer a stake through her undead heart.
+She was delighted by one of her most potent scenes -when she contends with her adversaries, monks who lie her on a table and hammer a stake through her undead heart.

-Shelley told Mark Gatiss in his 2010 documentary series A History of Horror, “The scene that I’m most proud of is when she is staked that’s absolute evil when she’s struggling and then suddenly she’s staked and there is tremendous serenity.
+Shelley told Mark Gatiss in his 2010 documentary series A History of Horror, “The scene that I’m most proud of is when she is staked, that’s absolute evil, when she’s struggling, and then suddenly she’s staked and there is tremendous serenity.
 And I think that is one of my best moments in the film.”

 “… and then suddenly she’s staked, and there is tremendous serenity.
 And I think that is one of my best moments on film.”